Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Conclusions

 The effectiveness of combining 1D and 2D models was further reinforced through feature map visualization using the t-SNE technique and attribution map analysis via the integrated gradients method.
 We observed that the 1D model tends to focus on data preceding the merger time, especially as signal duration increases.
 In contrast, the 2D model scrutinizes the entire chirp waveform, capturing the intricacies of GW signals more comprehensively.
 These differences in focus and performance between the models highlight the benefits of their integration.

+While our study presents results based on a specific selection of architectures for 1D and 2D CNNs, it is important to recognize that the field offers a wide variety of CNN architectures.
+Future research exploring additional architectures may provide a more comprehensive understanding and validation of the conclusions drawn in this study.

 We discussed the performance of the models by fixing a FAP at 0.001, but given that each data sample is 4 s long, this would result in roughly one false positive every hour, making our method insufficient for real application.
-Although our classification models hold potential for analyzing long continuous data through a sliding window approach, reducing the false alarm rate is essential for future utilization of the CNN models in the detection pipeline.
 Efficiency could be enhanced by incorporating a subsequent model, such as a binary classifier differentiating BBH signals from noise, to further reduce the FAP.
 Validation is also required to address unbalanced data, considering the source population.

-One current challenge in GW detection pipelines is the presence of transient noises, or glitches, which can lead to increased FAP.
-Given that our 1D model is particularly sensitive to short-duration data, it may mistakenly classify certain glitches (like \textit{blip} and \textit{tomte} from the Gravity Spy dataset~\cite{ref:Zevin2017, ref:Bahaadini2018}) as GW signals.
-Future work will focus on improving the model's ability to distinguish between true signals and glitches.
-We plan to analyze the model's discernment capabilities using attribution maps and update our models to lower FAP.
-Additionally, applying our models to continuous data streams and comparing their performance with existing pipelines will be a key step in enhancing their reliability and applicability in GW astronomy.
+Our classification models hold potential for analyzing long continuous data through a sliding window approach.
+Although our models were trained to identify GW signals occurring between 3.8 and 3.9 sec within four-second segments, sliding input window with a step size, for example, of 0.1 seconds, allows us to detect signals at any time point in principle.
+However, this approach may lead to encountering multiple triggers within a single event, requiring further tuning, which will be addressed in future studies.